geekysuavo/camera/data/README.md

 ubiquitin, with evolution times set to select for alpha carbons.
 The data was collected at 5% sparsity on a 2048-point grid using sine-gap sampling.

+This directory additionally demonstrates the use of _J_-coupling deconvolution in **camera** to produce singlet spectra when coupling patterns are known.

 ### chsqc-cacb

 The [chsqc-cacb](chsqc-cacb/) directory holds the same 1H-13C HSQC as the